Limitless-Studios/Supercell-Mods/README.md

 # Royale-Mods
 Client-side cosmetic CSV and SC mods for Clash Royale.

-These mods DO NOT modify gameplay.
+These mods DO NOT modify gameplay in any way, just change some of the looks and texts of the game.

+### Not associated with Supercell.

 ### Installation Instructions:
 For Android: